devrimdemiroz/devrimdemiroz.github.io/docs/ideas/otelcol-mermaid.md

  Discussed in  Grafana Agent community call https://www.youtube.com/watch?v=ftopI1chyG0&t=1080s "Focus on data flow..." section, I tried how i would like to extract a visual from otel-config.yaml.
 Although the aim in discussion is more extensive but more grafana agent targeted, I intentionally tried my perception of visual over otelcol config.
-Mermaid used likewise in call for Graph as Code purposes herewithin.
+Mermaid used likewise in call for Graph as Code purposes here within.

+An auto generated sample to play with is available here https://github.com/devrimdemiroz/opentelemetry-browser/blob/main/docs/GeneratedDiagram.md

 ```yaml